kennysmithed/oels2020/oels_practical_wk8.md

 ## The plan for week 8 practical

 This week we are going to look at code for a confederate priming experiment based on the experiment described in Loy & Smith (2020) (and in fact using some of our stimuli).
 There's no new material to look at in the Online Experiments with jsPsych tutorial.
 As in the perceptual learning experiment we use the `audio-button-response` plugin to play audio and get button-click responses from a participant when they are listening to the confederate.
-We need some new background infrastructure to get the participant to record their own spoken descriptions: we use `image-button-response` trials to have the participant look at an image, click a mic button to start recording audio, and then we call some behind-the-scenes functions that will record audio and save it to the server - you don't actually need to know how the audio recording code works, although it's all commented up.
-We are also going to add a few more bits and pieces involving randomisation (random participant IDs, random wait durations to simulate a human partner, random flipping of some image orientations), we'll build a custom preload list to make sure our button images are preloaded before the experiment starts, and finally I'll show how to load a trial list from a CSV file (handy if you don't want to have to specify how to build the trial list inside the jsPych code).
+We use `image-button-response` trials to have the participant look at an image, click a mic button to start recording audio, and then we call some behind-the-scenes functions that will record audio and save it to the server - you don't actually need to know how the audio recording code works, although the code is all commented up if you want to take a look.
+We are also going to add a few more bits and pieces involving randomisation (random participant IDs, random wait durations to simulate a human partner, random flipping of some image orientations), we'll build a custom preload list to make sure our button images are preloaded before the experiment starts, and finally I'll show how to load a trial list from a CSV file (handy if you want to use a pre-built trial list).

 Remember, as usual the idea is that you do as much of this as you can on your own (might be none of it, might be all of it) and then come to the practical drop-in sessions or use the chat on Teams to get help with stuff you need help with.